dbos-inc/dbos-docs/docs/python/examples/ai-starter.md

 ---
 displayed_sidebar: examplesSidebar
 sidebar_position: 1
-title: Storyteller (AI Starter)
+title: AI-Powered Storyteller
-hide_table_of_contents: true
+hide_table_of_contents: false
 ---

 In this tutorial, you'll learn how to build a reliable AI agent with DBOS from scratch.
-With **9 lines of code**, you'll be able to host an AI app (using OpenAI and FastAPI) on the Cloud.
+In just **9 lines of code** build an interactive AI application with LlamaIndex and OpenAI and host it on the cloud.

 All source code is [available on GitHub](https://github.com/dbos-inc/dbos-demo-apps/tree/main/python/ai-storyteller).
-It's built on top of the famous ["5 lines of code" starter](https://docs.llamaindex.ai/en/stable/getting_started/starter_example/) from LlamaIndex.

 ### Preparation